Lisarow

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lisarow has 37 active public transport stops, offering a mix of train and bus services.
-These stops are served by 43 different routes, collectively facilitating 1,473 weekly passenger trips.
-The transport accessibility is rated as good, with residents typically residing 326 meters from the nearest stop.
+Lisarow has 37 active public transport stops offering a mix of train and bus services.
+These stops are served by 43 individual routes, collectively facilitating 1,473 weekly passenger trips.
+Transport accessibility is rated good, with residents typically located 326 meters from the nearest stop.
+Most residents commute outward due to Lisarow's primarily residential nature.
+Car remains the dominant transport mode at 93%, with an average of 1.8 vehicles per dwelling, above the regional average.
+According to the 2021 Census, a high 33.7% of residents work from home, potentially reflecting COVID-19 conditions.

-On average, service frequency stands at 210 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+Service frequency averages 210 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport